naivebird/gym-buddy-finder/README.md

 - Node.js and npm
 - Docker
 - docker-compose

+To run the web app, please follow the instructions I've included below to start both backend and frontend.

 ### Backend Setup
 After running the clone command, contact the repo owner to get the .env file and copy it to the root directory.